rcorvus/R2D2_Face_Recognition/README.md

 # R2D2 Face Recognition
-Created back in 2019, this is how R2-D2 was originally trained to recognize our family members.
+This is how I originally trained my R2-D2 to recognize our family members, play peek-a-boo, and turn his head back and forth tracking people's movement.

 You can see it in action in these videos:
 https://www.youtube.com/watch?v=nVGMZYLHHLA